Changes to your programme

 Apply for an interruption

-You should apply for an interruption using the Special Permissions Application Form, attaching all relevant documentation.
+You should apply for an interruption using the Change of Circumstance Application Form, attaching all relevant documentation.

 Your application must also include a detailed study plan detailing the stage you have reached with your work and the remainder to be completed upon your return from interruption and how you will go about this.

-Interruptions of more than 60 days - international students
+Interruptions longer than 60 days - international students

 The University of Manchester is responsible for monitoring student attendance and progress and reporting poor attendance, withdrawal and interruption to UK Visas and Immigration (UKVI).